RightbrainAI/github-action-tasks/examples/pull-request-summary-task.md

 ## Configuration

-To execute this task, you need to create a Task using the [Rightbrain Tasks API](https://docs.rightbrain.ai/api-reference/tasks/create-task) with the following configuration:
+To run this task, you need to create a Task using the [Rightbrain Tasks API](https://docs.rightbrain.ai/api-reference/tasks/create-task) with the following configuration:

 ### Task Options